-A father and son from Martin who pleaded guilty to killing a 33-year-old man in 2016 will spend the rest of their lives in prison without the chance of parole.
+A father and son from Martin who pleaded guilty to killing a 33-year-old man in 2016 were sentenced to life in prison.

 Daniel Ceplecha, 58, and Rangler Ceplecha, 24, were sentenced Nov.
 30 by Judge Bobbi Rank of South Dakota's 6th Circuit Court.
 They had previously pleaded guilty to first-degree manslaughter for the killing of Moses Red Bear, who was found shot dead and burned in Bennett County on Nov.
 12, 2016.